zifeishan/braindump/README.md

 ```
 APP_HOME/experiment-reports/v00001/:
 .
-├── README.md                     -- A short summary of the report
+├── README.md                     -- (USEFUL) A short summary of the report, with most information needed!
 ├── calibration                   -- Calibration plots
 │   ├── has_spouse.is_true.png
 │   └── has_spouse.is_true.tsv
-├── code                          -- Saved code for this run
+├── code                          -- Saved code for this run (default saves "application.conf" and "udf/")
 │   ├── application.conf
 │   └── udf
-│       ├── ext_has_spouse.py
-│       ├── ext_has_spouse_features.py
-│       └── ext_people.py
-├── dd-out                        -- A symbolink to the corresponding deepdive output directory
+├── dd-out                        -- A symbolic link to the corresponding deepdive output directory
 ├── dd-timestamp                  -- A timestamp of this deepdive run
 ├── features                      -- Features
 │   ├── counts                    -- A histogram of frequency for most frequent features
 │   │   └── has_spouse_features.tsv
 │   ├── samples                   -- A random sample of the feature table
 │   │   └── has_spouse_features.csv
-│   └── weights                   -- Features with highest and lowest weights.
-Important features.
+│   └── weights                   -- (USEFUL) Features with highest and lowest weights.
 │       ├── negative_features.tsv
 │       └── positive_features.tsv
 ├── inference                     -- A sample of inference results with >0.9 expectation.
 Can be used for Mindtagger input when configured.